rootstrap/rails_api_base/docs/impersonation.md

 ## Installation

-The link to impersonate users is not available by default.
+1. The link to impersonate users is not available by default.
 To activate this tool, you need to set the `IMPERSONATION_URL` environment variable.

+2. Add `include API::Concerns::Impersonation::SetHeaders` to `app/controllers/api/v1/api_controller.rb` in order to include the `impersonated` header in the requests response.

 ## Configuration